 The design did not notify the user when a designated time to take a medicine had been missed.
 The medication button on the home page now flashes if it is time to take a prescribed medication.

 The design for exercises did not provide motivation for the user to engage in exercise (as per the original specification).
 Additional research was conducted to pinpoint ways in which our personae – elderly people with limited mobility – might be motivated.
 One observation found in several websites is that people will tend to do an activity or exercise if it is something they enjoy (Baylor Scott & White Health, 2012; Myers, 2015).
 Two sports highlighted by Myers (2015) as enjoyed by older people are golf and bowling.
 These sports, bowling and golf, were added.
-All exercises make use of tracking sensors through which the application gives feedback for good-form.
-Congratulating users when they achieve the exercises.
+All exercises make use of tracking sensors through which the application gives feedback for good-form, as a way of congratulating users when they undertake the exercises.

 The design of the energy screen did not encourage engagement.
 The screens did not contain an indication of daily usage which might be a motivation to interact with the energy displays.
 Amendments were made to the energy use screens.
-Energy usage for the past week was shown through a bar graph.
 A tip bar was added with a suggestion of how energy consumption might be lowered.
 A further interaction was added so that the user can select the bar of a given day and be shown what devices are consuming what energy, with a further comparison to usage on that day for each of three weeks previous.
 The second screen was amended to remove the floor-plan and offer a simple method for adding/deleting a smart appliance.

 Following a course lecture regarding security, the group agreed the design needed a log-in screen.
 To make this log-in as effortless as possible for the user, the application utilises a facial-recognition camera so that the user would not have to remember a password.
-Recognizing that there are other stakeholders, such as medical staff, a password input box was added so that other stakeholders could interact with the system but only after passing the security check of entering the correct details.

 Prototype Development